mxenabled/docusaurus-openapi-docs/README.md

       },
     ]
   ],
-  themes: ["docusaurus-theme-openapi-docs"], // Allows use of @theme/ApiItem and other components }
+  themes: ["@mxenabled/docusaurus-theme-openapi-docs"], // Allows use of @theme/ApiItem and other components }
 ```